Glendale, Salt Lake City: Parks

-Vintage Flea Market - Collaborative effort of residents to sell vintage goods.
-Near the Restore.

 Other Attractions

-Glendale is home of Sorenson Unity Center, a community resource and gathering place where all cultures are celebrated and welcomed.
-The Sorenson Unity Center hosts art exhibits, cultural events, film, and other events.
+Glendale is home of Sorenson Unity Center, which hosts art exhibits, cultural events, film, and other events.
 The center also houses a fitness center for community members.
 The center also has computer center, a robotics club, a music studio for teens, and a number of other youth programs.
 The center also hosts the Unity Gardens, a community garden space.

-Glendale also has Seven Peaks (formerly Raging Waters) water park, which has a wave pool and several slides.

-Glendale is home to Wasatch Commons, one of the only cohousing projects in Utah.

-Glendale also has one of the sites where the movie, "The Sandlot" was filmed.
-The site is located between Glenrose Drive and Navajo Street.

 Crime

 Based on data from February 1 to August 1, 2012, crime in Glendale is comparable to crime in Rose Park, Poplar Grove, and Liberty Wells neighborhoods, and is significantly lower than crime in the Downtown neighborhood.
+Glendale is also home to a Tongan Crip Gang set.